kubeshop/testkube/docs/executor-curl.md

 {"success":"true"}
 ```

-where there is a generated name for the execution, the status, duration and the output of the curl command.
+There is a generated name for the execution, the status, duration and the output of the curl command.